ganong/manager-readme/README.md

 ## Leadership Influences

-### How to be Successful
+### My Dad on How to be Successful

 My dad was in leadership positions for most of his career.
-From how he lead our family to his employees and watching him on scouting trips, I subconsciously learned many things from him.
+From watching him while I was growing up, I subconsciously learned many things from him.
 One of the things that's stuck with me is a simple "success" framework he created that he would share with his teams.
 Here are the steps:

 1. **Show up** - That's it, just show up!
 If you show up, you're doing better than 78% of people (fairly certain he made up these percentages, but hey, seems legit, right?).
 2. **Show up on time** - This means you may have to routinely get in early to ensure you're there on time.
 If you do this, you're doing better than 82% of people.
 3. **Start work when you get there** - When you get to work, do you first take time to check your personal email or grab breakfast or coffee?
 That's great, not a problem, just make sure you're there early to do those things before the workday starts.
 If you do this, you're doing better than 93% of people.
 4. **Work the full day** - This doesn't mean you shouldn't take breaks or have celebrations with the team.
 It does mean that you should spend your work time, working.
 I've found that by working all day, you can amaze yourself with how much can actually be accomplished in a day, week, month, etc.

-Originally, these four steps were it.
-However, after moving to Louisiana and working in New Orleans, my dad had to add a fifth step.
-Now, I'm not sure if it has anything to do with the city itself, the times, or anything else, but here it is:

 5. **Don't lie** - It seems like this should go without saying.
 I can't help you, accurately assess the situation, or a host of other things if I don't know the truth.
 So please tell the truth, and I'll promise to do the same.

 ### Books